History of Merseyrail: Edge Hill Spur (reusing tunnels)

-Victoria/Waterloo Tunnel portal at Edge Hill Station.
-The tunnel is an option for the Edge Hill Spur scheme.
+Victoria/Waterloo Tunnel portal at the Edge Hill station.
+The tunnel is an option for the Edge Hill Spur.

-In the 1960s and early 1970s, the Edge Hill Spur scheme was proposed to link Liverpool's eastern suburbs with the central underground section of Merseyrail.
-The plan involved extending the network from Liverpool Central Station to Edge Hill Station using existing freight tunnels.
-Although the scheme was eventually dropped, construction of junctions and two header tunnels south of Central station was completed during the Northern Line tunnel construction to allow for the Spur's future development.
+During the 1960s and early 1970s, the Edge Hill Spur was proposed to link Liverpool's eastern suburbs with the central underground section of Merseyrail.
+The plan involved extending the network from Liverpool Central to Edge Hill with existing freight tunnels.
+Although the scheme was dropped, construction of junctions and two header tunnels south of Liverpool Central was completed during Northern Line tunnel construction to allow future development of the spur.

-The Edge Hill Spur aimed to connect the City Line branches from Liverpool's east into the electrified Merseyrail network, enhancing network integration and connectivity.
-By diverting local trains entering from the east underground, it would have freed platform space at Lime Street station for mid and long-haul routes.
-Initially, the plan was to reuse the 1829 Wapping freight tunnel, creating two new single-track tunnels branching from the Northern Line at Liverpool Central South Junction.
-This would have provided access to Edge Hill via the historic Cavendish cutting, built for the 1830 Liverpool and Manchester Railway.
-A flyover east of Edge Hill Station would have connected to the City Line, although this flyover has since been demolished.
+The spur would connect the City Line branches from eastern Liverpool and the electrified Merseyrail network, enhancing integration and connectivity.
+By diverting local trains from the east underground, it would have freed platform space at Lime Street station for mid-and long-haul routes.
+The initial plan was to reuse the 1829 Wapping freight tunnel, creating two single-track tunnels branching off the Northern line at Liverpool Central South Junction.
+This would have provided access to Edge Hill via the Cavendish cutting, which was built for the 1830 Liverpool and Manchester Railway.
+A flyover east of the Edge Hill station would have connected to the City Line, but this flyover has been demolished.

-In the early 1970s, Liverpool City Council proposed an alternative route, which was adopted.
-This revised plan included constructing a new underground station near Liverpool University, behind the Student's Union building in Mount Pleasant.
+In the early 1970s, an alternative route was adopted.
+The revised plan included a new underground station near Liverpool University, behind the Student Union building in Mount Pleasant.
 The new tunnels would curve north, passing beneath the mainline Lime Street station approach and accessing Edge Hill via the Waterloo/Victoria Tunnel.
-This route would emerge at Edge Hill Station on the north side of the main lines, eliminating the need for a flyover.
+The route would emerge at Edge Hill on the north side of the main lines, eliminating the need for a flyover.

-Although the 1975 Merseyside Metropolitan Railway Act granted powers to build this line, construction was postponed due to financial cutbacks and political opposition, which also halted the Outer Rail Loop project.
-The eastern part of Liverpool has suffered from reduced connectivity ever since.
-Attempts to revive the project in the mid-1980s were found to be financially unviable.
-After the collapse of the Merseytram scheme in 2006, there were renewed proposals to revive the Spur, and the route remains safeguarded in MerseyTravel's 30-year plan.
+Although the 1975 Merseyside Metropolitan Railway Act authorised this line, construction was postponed due to financial cutbacks and political opposition (which also halted the Outer Rail Loop project).
+Eastern part of Liverpool has had reduced connectivity ever since.
+After the 2006 collapse of the Merseytram scheme, proposals renewed to revive the spur and the route remains safeguarded in MerseyTravel's 30-year plan.

-In 2016, Liverpool's then mayor Joe Anderson proposed resurrecting the Edge Hill Spur with a new station at Paddington Village, as part of expanding Liverpool's Knowledge Quarter.
-A feasibility study commissioned in May 2016 found that the Wapping Tunnel, though suffering from flooding in places, was in good condition and the concept of reopening it was viable with some remedial work required.
+In 2016, Liverpool mayor Joe Anderson proposed resurrecting the Edge Hill Spur with a new station at Paddington Village as part of the city's Knowledge Quarter expansion.
+A feasibility study commissioned in May 2016 found that the Wapping Tunnel, flooding in some places, was in good condition and reopening it was possible after remedial work.